Teaching UNIV 100

 The UNIV 100 Instructor Application must be completed in its entirety.
 Before you begin the applications, please note the following information:

-- Submission of this application and attendance at the training does not guarantee you will be selected as an UNIV 100 instructor.
+• Submission of this application does not guarantee you will be selected as an UNIV 100 Instructor.
 A representative from the Office of First-Year will reach out to those individuals who are selected.

-- All potential UNIV 100 Instructors must attend the UNIV 100 Instructor Training.
+• All potential UNIV 100 Instructors must attend the UNIV 100 Instructor Training.
+Attending training does not guarantee you will be hired.

-- If selected to teach, a representative from Office of Faculty Affairs will reach out to candidates and request a copy of the most recent university transcript(s).
-Transcripts must be come directly from the granting institution.
+• If selected to teach, a representative from Office of Faculty Affairs will reach out to candidates and request a copy of the most recent university transcript(s).
+These must be come directly from your granting institution.
 Please do not have the transcript sent until it is requested.

 Note that once you begin the application, the information will not automatically save your progress.